 GftK, a two-part epoxy resin-based, brush-in pointing, offers an altogether more traditional look with a slightly grainy appearance that’s ideal for riven sandstone and slate, tumbled sandstone, and stone that offers a more rustic feel.
 It is possible to achieve a smoother finish by trowelling it in, but this negates its sweep-in advantages!
 It’s also permeable.

 Available in three colours to blend with natural stone colours, it can nevertheless be used with any stone, and might surprise you with its versatility.
-Our Sales Director, Chris Durnford, said, “Not all people like the slightly grainy aspect, but I saw it in combination with sawn Yorkstone recently and it looks really good.”
+Our Customer Experience Director, Chris Durnford, said, “Not all people like the slightly grainy aspect, but I saw it in combination with sawn Yorkstone recently and it looks really good.”

 Added advantages are that it works well with wider joints and can be used in virtually all weathers—quite handy for the UK.
 The area worked must be kept wet—the wetter, the better, say the folks at GftK.